dga711/devtools-backend-refurb/README.md

 ## What is working

 * ✅ Connect to pages with injected script
-* ✅ View Element Tree and highlighting (disable Screencast)
+* ✅ View Element Tree and highlighting (disable Screencast in DevTool frontend)
 * ✅ Change HTML content and element attributes
-* ✅ View Console output
+* ✅ View Console output and execute commands
 * ...probably even more I did not test yet

 <img src="https://i.imgur.com/QRwWrA1.gif" />